kilpkonn/msc-thesis/main.typ

 Intuitively we can think of them as the all the expressions that are on the last line of the block expression (`{ .. }`) and that do not end with a semicolon.

 ==== Chosen metrics
+#todo("Holes filled & syntactic matches")

 Here is a list of metrics we are interested in for resynthesis
-1. Tail expressions found - This represents the percentage of tail expressions where the algorithm managed to find some term that satisfies the type system.
+1. Holes filled - This represents the percentage of tail expressions where the algorithm managed to find some term that satisfies the type system.
 The term may or may not be what was there before.
-2. Syntactic hits - This represents the percentage of tail expressions in relation to total amount of terms that are syntactically exactly what was there before.
+2. Holes filled (syntactic match) - This represents the percentage of tail expressions in relation to total amount of terms that are syntactically equal to what was there before.
 Note that syntactical equality is a very strict metric as programs with different syntax may have the same meaning.
 For example `Vec::new()` and `Vec::default()` produce exactly the same behavior.
 As deciding of the equality of the programs is generally undecidable according to Rice's theorem @rice-theorem we will not attempt to consider the equality of the programs and settle with the syntactic equality.
    To make the metric slightly more robust we remove all the whitespace from the programs before comparing them.
 3. Average time - This represents average time for a single term search query.
 Note that although the cache in term search is not persisted between runs the lowering of the program is cached.
 This is however also true for the average use case as `rust-analyzer` as it only wipes the cache on restart.
    To benchmark the implementation of term search rather than the rest of `rust-analyzer` we run term search on hot cache.